MrWillCom/awesome/README.md

 *   [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - Openpanel is an open-source web and product analytics platform that combines the power of Mixpanel with the ease of Plausible and one of the best Google Analytics replacements.

-*   [haydenbleasel/kibo](https://github.com/haydenbleasel/kibo) - A custom registry of composable, accessible and open source shadcn/ui components.
+*   [haydenbleasel/kibo](https://github.com/haydenbleasel/kibo) - A custom registry of composable, accessible and extensible components designed for use with shadcn/ui.
+Free and open source, forever.

 *   [lit/lit](https://github.com/lit/lit) - Lit is a simple library for building fast, lightweight web components.